-Tribute to our Friend, Co-founder and Industry Great, Erich Gunther
+Tribute to Our Friend, Co-founder and Industry Great:

 In June of 2016, Erich Gunther, our co-founder, chairman and chief technology officer, passed away unexpectedly at the age of 57.